hcote/highlighter-chrome-extension/README.md

 2. Google API

 ## Features
-1. Highlight any text (with Command+E) to be saved automatically
+1. Highlight any text and hit Command+E to save it automatically
-2. User can clear the stored highlights for any URL with one simple command (Command+Shift+A)
+2. User can clear the stored highlights for any URL with one simple command, Command+Shift+A
 3. Syncs across all devices - if you highlight text from a laptop, then look at the same web page from your phone, your highlights will be there.

 ## My Stored Data Structure (Object)